Haletran/Automate-webex-links/README.md

 Just a simple python project , to automate my webex experience .
 Everytime you have a course , the program launch the link of your teacher.
-This uses the date and time variables to known which one to launch
+This uses the date and time variables to known which one to launch .

-If you want to use it , just replace all of the link by yours , and you can add links too .
+You need to install python 3.9.1 in the python website.
+Choose the installer accordingly to your OS .
+And launch auto.py.